Gabrielms-1/Gabrielms-1/README.md

 ## About Me

 Hello!
-I am a junior full stack engineer with over four years of experience in computational agronomy.
-I started my career as an intern and currently work as a full stack engineer at the same company.
-My professional journey has been driven by the desire to unleash the power of technology to simplify people's lives and solve real-world problems.
+I'm a **Computer Vision Engineer** with 5 years of experience in digital agriculture.
+I started as an intern at a global agtech leader and grew into a specialized CV role on an international team, working 100% remotely from Brazil.
+My journey has been driven by the desire to use technology to solve real-world problems, and I've been self-taught every step of the way, from my first line of Python to fine-tuning vision-language models.

-In recent years, I’ve honed my skills in deep learning and computer vision, exploring convolutional neural networks (CNNs), transfer learning, and image processing for various projects.
-I’ve also delved into MLOps practices, orchestrating pipelines with Amazon SageMaker, handling data versioning, and applying experiment tracking.
-My focus is to blend a solid theoretical background with hands-on development to deliver impactful AI-driven solutions.

-Currently, I'm studying Transformers (Transformers) and LLMs (Large Language Models) and their applications in computer vision.
+My work sits at the intersection of **classical computer vision** and **deep learning**.
+I build solutions ranging from color-space and luminosity-based image processing (no ML required) to CNNs, Vision Transformers, zero-shot detectors, and VLMs fine-tuned with LoRA.
+I also take models to production, building MLOps pipelines on Amazon SageMaker and deploying CNN inference on mobile devices.

+Currently, I'm focused on **Vision-Language Models (VLMs)** and **parameter-efficient fine-tuning (LoRA/QLoRA)** for agricultural applications, and I'm the go-to reference for transformers and LoRA on my team.

 ## My Skills

 ### Languages and Technologies

-- **Python**: Solid four years of experience in software development and image processing.
+- **Python:** 5 years of daily use in software development, image processing, and ML research.
+- **C/C++:** Intermediate, used in performance-oriented and academic projects.
-- **Software Engineering**: Best practices in code development, CI/CD, testing, packaging and maintenance.
+- **Software Engineering:** Best practices in code development, CI/CD, testing, Python packaging, and maintenance.
+- **Computer Vision:** Object detection, semantic segmentation, classification, satellite imagery processing, and classical CV (color spaces, luminosity, mathematical approaches to segmentation).
-- **Computer Vision / Deep Learning**: Intermediate knowledge of CNNs, data augmentation, transfer learning, and key metrics (F1, IoU, mAP, etc.).
+- **Deep Learning:** CNNs (ResNet, MobileNet, UNet), data augmentation, transfer learning, and evaluation metrics (F1, IoU, mAP, etc.).
-- **Transformers**: Intermediate knowledge of Transformers, LLMs, and their applications in natural language processing.
-Have used the HuggingFace Transformers library to build and train models like OwnV2, SAM2, CLIP, and Visual Transformer.
-- **Machine Learning**: Practical experience building and deploying ML models.
+- **Transformers & VLMs:** Hands-on experience with Vision Transformers, CLIP, OWLv2, SAM2, and PaliGemma 2 using the HuggingFace Transformers and PEFT libraries.
+- **Fine-tuning:** LoRA, QLoRA (4-bit), and adapter composition for detection tasks.
+- **Generative Models:** SDXL with LoRA for image generation.
+- **Zero-shot & Auto-labeling:** Building large-scale datasets with zero-shot models and metadata mining.
+- **Edge AI:** CNN inference on mobile devices (TFLite).
-- **MLOps**: Experience using SageMaker, pipelines, and experiment tracking (TensorBoard, MLflow).
+- **MLOps:** SageMaker pipelines, Docker, experiment tracking (Weights & Biases, TensorBoard, MLflow).
-- **AWS**: Working knowledge (S3, ECR, and SageMaker); pursuing more advanced certifications.
+- **AWS:** S3, EC2, SageMaker, ECR, IAM, and DynamoDB.
+- **Cloud GPUs:** Training on RunPod (NVIDIA L40S).

 ### Python Libraries

+- **PyTorch:** Building, training, and fine-tuning neural networks.
+- **HuggingFace Transformers & PEFT:** Vision Transformers, VLMs, and LoRA fine-tuning.
-- **OpenCV (cv2)**: Image processing, homography, segmentation, and computer vision.
+- **OpenCV (cv2):** Image processing, homography, segmentation, and classical computer vision.
+- **Albumentations:** Data augmentation pipelines.
-- **NumPy**: Efficient numerical computing, data manipulation, and analysis.
+- **NumPy:** Efficient numerical computing and array manipulation.
+- **Pandas:** Data manipulation and analysis.
-- **Matplotlib**: Data visualization.
+- **Matplotlib:** Data visualization.
-- **Scikit-Learn**: Machine learning tools.
-- **PyTorch**: Building and training neural networks.
+- **TorchMetrics & Scikit-Learn:** Model evaluation and ML tools.

-### Recent Projects
+## Recent Projects

-- **Global Platform Integration**: Implementation of services and integration of a global platform, developing skills in English communication and image processing with global stakeholders.
-- **MLOps Pipeline**: Development of pipelines for classification and object detection neural networks using SageMaker, S3, and ECR.
+- **VLM Fine-tuning for Pest Detection:** Fine-tuned PaliGemma 2 (3B) with QLoRA to detect agricultural caterpillar species, raising F1 from a 23–51% baseline to 90.2%.
+Built the full pipeline: data ingestion, annotation conversion, frozen test sets, training, and evaluation.
+- **Massive Dataset Creation (1M+ images):** Built a large-scale image dataset using zero-shot models and metadata from idle data, saving over R$500k compared to outsourcing and enabling new ML models globally.
+- **Global Image Dataset Platform:** Managed a global platform for CV data used by 200+ researchers and engineers, centralizing and standardizing image datasets.
+- **SageMaker Pipeline Templates:** Created pipeline templates for CV models that reduced deployment time by 70% and became the team standard.
+- **Cloud Removal in Satellite Imagery:** Developed a classical CV algorithm based on color segmentation to remove clouds from satellite images, increasing satellite model confidence by 90%.
+- **Mobile CV Inference:** Worked on embedded CNN inference for a root-measurement mobile app, investigating cross-platform (iOS vs. Android) consistency.
+- **Auto Label with OWLv2:** Mined data from multiple sources to auto-classify images, then used OWLv2 in a zero-shot approach to generate bounding boxes, reaching 98% accuracy.
-- **Homography Project**: Utilization of image processing and homography to map corresponding points in different images to auto label images from different sources.
+- **Homography Project:** Used image processing and homography to map corresponding points across images from different sources for automatic labeling.
-- **Cloud Segmentation**: Application of image processing techniques to segment clouds in satellite images.
-- **Auto Label**: Application of software engineering to mine data from different sources and auto classify images to create a classification dataset.
-After that, used OwnV2 to auto detect objects in images and create a detection dataset with a zero-shot approach.
-- **Vision Transformer**: Development of a visual transformer pipeline in Sagemaker using the HuggingFace Transformers library to classify images.
-- **Bounding Box Generation**: Used OwnV2 to generate bounding boxes in datasets where I knew only the image content with 98% accuracy.
+- **🏆 Internal Hackathon – 1st Place:** Crop vs. weed segmentation with ResNet, competing against a global team of Computational Agronomy engineers.

 ## Goals

 ### Professional

-- **AWS Certification**: Aim to obtain Machine Learning certification.
+- **AWS Certification:** Obtain the AWS Machine Learning certification.
-- **International Career**: Development of an international career plan.
-- **Knowledge Sharing**: Interest in sharing acquired knowledge with the team.
+- **Computer Science Degree:** Complete my degree as a foundation for a master's in CV/AI.
+- **Technical Leadership:** Grow into a formal tech lead role in computer vision.
+- **International Career:** Work on global projects and with international AI teams.
+- **Open Source & Portfolio:** Publish personal CV/AI projects here on GitHub.
+- **Knowledge Sharing:** Write technical articles and give tech talks on CV, VLMs, and LoRA.
+- **Applied Research:** Contribute to research that bridges state-of-the-art AI and real-world impact.
-- **Continuous Learning**: Pursue knowledge in new technologies and tools.
+- **Continuous Learning:** Keep exploring new architectures, tools, and techniques.
-- **Agile Methodologies**: Interest in Agile methodologies and their application in software development.
-- **Problem Solving**: Interest in problem solving and the application of software engineering to solve real-world problems.
-- **Fast Learning**: Fast and self-taught learner.
-- **Multidisciplinary**: Interest in interdisciplinary projects and the application of software engineering to solve real-world problems.

 ## Contact